InsultingPros/AcediaCore/docs/API/Aliases.md

 Sources essentially act as aliases databases: matching each alias to some value.
 They can be used to separate aliases that describe different categories of objects: weapons, zeds, colors, etc..

-Inside each source aliases and their values are expected to be in many-to-one relationship: many aliases can mean the same value, but each alias can only mean one value.
+Inside each source aliases and their values are expected to be in many-to-one relationship: several aliases can mean the same value, but each alias can only mean one value.
 However, two different sources can each contain the same alias and make it point to different values.
+This won't cause any problems, since game won't look for color aliases in weapons alias source.
 So it's important for the game to know what source contains what type of aliases.

-In case there are several aliases with the same name in the database, - **Acedia** will warn you about it, but won't actually remove duplicates, instead letting the source use the first it finds.
+In case there are several aliases with the same name in the database, - **Acedia** will warn you about it, but won't actually remove duplicates from your configs, instead simply letting the source use the first it finds.

 By default **Acedia** offers 4 different alias sources: